dotcypress/mtproxy/.github/ISSUE_TEMPLATE/Bug_report.md

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.

-* Telegraf.js Version:
+* mtproxy Version:
-* Node.js Version:
+* Rust Version:
 * Operating System:

 ## Expected Behavior